This post is about lightening up and getting to know yourself better. It’s a life long effort.

-This post is about lightening up a little bit and getting to know yourself better.
-It’s about me and two good friends.
-We all used to smoke.
-Not like a chimney or a vaper, but smokers nonetheless.
+I have two friends who used to be smokers with me.
+We weren’t chimneys or, good gawd, vapers, who look like steam engines, but we were smokers nonetheless.
 Truth is that few things in my life were as gloriously satisfying as a Marlboro Light.
-I looked forward to hopping in the truck just so I could light one up and enjoy a deep and long drag.
+I looked forward to hopping in the truck just so I could light up and enjoy a deep and long drag.

 There are two morals to the story.
 One is to know yourself.
 Try to figure out what drives you.
-I know that I want cookies and pie when I’m feeling lousy and that when I fight with my wife, I retreat.
+I know I want cookies and pie when I’m feeling lousy, and when I fight with my wife, I retreat.
 Knowing that I gravitate toward these behaviors helps me to change them.
 The other message is to keep trying.
 What worked for Raoul might not work for Julie.
 What does not work for Julie worked wonders for Ilsa.
 It’s hard to know why, but we are all different with different experiences.
 So be kind to yourself and give some latitude and you will finally stumble on what you didn’t know you were looking for.

 Thanks so much for reading.
 Can you think of someone else who would enjoy the post?
 Please mail it to them or share with your favorite social media using one of the icons below.
 And won’t you follow me?
 You can do so in the sidebar.
 Thanks again!
 And feel free to comment!